Guide to Paris and Ile-de-France

 Explore the Paris & Ile-de-France Region

-The region of Ile de France is the historical heart of France, and it showcases some of the finest examples of the country's culture and creativity.
+The region of Île-de-France is the historical heart of the country, showcasing some of the finest examples of the country's culture and creativity.
 It is like a jewellery box filled with treasures.

 Iconic Parisian Landmarks